-Our program leadership team is aware that medical students face unprecedented disruption to their medical training in light of the COVID-19 pandemic.
-We are committed to ensuring that medical students have the best possible opportunity to learn about the many wonderful programs across the country, and determine which will be the best fits for the next steps in their careers.
-We plan to conduct a completely virtual recruitment season for 2020-2021.
-Should travel restrictions change markedly over the next year, we will revisit whether we can provide second look in person visits for applicants who would find this helpful.
+While we are increasingly optimistic about the direction of the COVID-19 pandemic, we are aware that medical students continue to face unprecedented disruption to their medical training.
+We are committed to ensuring that medical students have the best possible opportunity to learn about the many wonderful programs across the country and determine which will be the best fit for the next steps in their careers.
+We will again be conducting a virtual recruitment season for 2021-2022.
+We continue to monitor national and local guidelines closely.
+Later this year we will revisit whether we can provide a second look at in-person visits for applicants who would find this helpful.

 In reaching this decision, our guiding principles have been:

 - Safety: We are committed to keeping our patients, applicants, current residents and staff safe.
 We want to minimize travel for applicants during these uncertain times.

 - Equity: We are committed to ensuring that all applicants have the same opportunities to learn about our program and interact with faculty, regardless of specific local travel restrictions that may be in place.
 We will thus only be conducting virtual interviews, including for local students.

 - Diversity: Our diversity is a strength.
 We remain deeply committed to recruiting a diverse group of talented residents.
 We recognize that a virtual interview season and the limitations on visiting student electives may have a disproportionate impact on students from backgrounds underrepresented in medicine (UIM).
 We will work to provide additional opportunities to ensure we continue to recruit a diverse residency class.

 - Holistic Review: We are aware that many medical students will have disruptions to their clinical rotations and scheduled examinations.
 We will complete holistic reviews of all applications submitted through ERAS, even those applications missing scores/grades that would normally be required.